tensorflow/transform/docs/api_docs/python/tft/coders/CsvCoder.md

 Missing value handling is as follows:

+1. For FixedLenFeature:
-1.a) If FixedLenFeature and has a default value, use that value for missing
+    1. If FixedLenFeature and has a default value, use that value for missing entries.
-     entries.
-1.b) If FixedLenFeature and doesn't has default value throw an Exception on
+    2. If FixedLenFeature and doesn't have default value throw an Exception on missing entries.
-     missing entries.

-2) For VarLenFeature return an empty array.
+2. For VarLenFeature return an empty array.

-3) For SparseFeature throw an Exception if only one of the indices or values has a missing entry.
+3. For SparseFeature throw an Exception if only one of the indices or values has a missing entry.
 If both indices and values are missing, return a tuple of 2 empty arrays.